-Dana School of Music has a large and active Alumni Association. formed many years ago during the school's independent existence.
+Dana School of Music has a large and active Alumni Association, formed many years ago during the school's independent existence.
 The organization is the means of a continuing relationship between the school and its graduates, and its services are continually increasing.
-See also the section on the general Alumni Association.